DerryAlex/zig-gir-ffi/docs/design.md

 Properties of an object will be listed in the comment.
 User can use `object.property(T, property_name)` to access.

 To define custom property, provide `properties` in class, which returns a slice of properties.
-Override `Object.get_property` and `Object.set_property` if you expect them to work properly.
+Override `Object.get_property` and `Object.set_property`.
 Getter and setter method will usally be provided.

 #### Signal